 Patricia Ashby is a Licensed Independent Social Worker with over 25 years of counseling experience with individuals, couples and families.
 She is the owner of Family Legacy Counseling and also the owner/director of Workplace and Family Life Services, an employee assistance program providing counseling and referral services for the past 25 years for an Iowa company of 2800 employees.
 As part of that work, Pat created an on-site chaplaincy program for the company and hired and supervises eight chaplains.
 Pat earned her Master’s Degree in Social Work with a clinical emphasis in Family Therapy from the University of Iowa.
 She also studied at Azusa Pacific University in southern California, earning a major in Biblical studies.
 Pat and her husband, Dr. Ed Ashby, have served in pastoral ministry for 25 years, as well.

 Areas of clinical practice include

 - Women’s adjustments in their life stages

-I love the work of investing in people’s lives.
+I love the work of connecting with people and partnering with them on their journeys of personal growth.
 It’s a sacred privilege to sit with those who share their deepest longings and hurts and who are looking for hope.
-I don’t take their trust lightly, but fully invest myself in walking with them on their journey.
+I don’t take their trust lightly, but invest myself in walking with them as they process pain, develop emotional strength, and learn healthy relational skills.
 It’s my goal during the counseling session to have each of my clients feel valued, safe, accepted, and cared about, and to leave feeling more hopeful.

-As the owner of the practice, I’m enjoying being involved in the growth and development of Family Legacy Counseling and partnering with the next generation of counselors as they find their places to serve here at FLC.
-We have a terrific staff of clinicians and administrative assistants, and it’s my privilege to see them in operation, working with enthusiasm and passion on behalf of our clients.
+As co-owner of the practice with my husband, I enjoy being involved in the growth and development of Family Legacy Counseling and partnering with the next generation of counselors as they find their places to serve here at FLC.
+We have a terrific staff of caring and qualified clinicians and office personnel.
+It’s my privilege to work alongside them and to experience their enthusiasm and passion for their work and for the people they serve.